 For this reason, it is very popular amongst small business owners, entrepreneurs, bloggers and publishers, social media influencers, and other non-graphic designers, creative people who need stunning but relatively simple visuals for their projects and don't have the time to learn a new skill.

-Let’s have a look at what each segment of Adobe Spark can do!
+Let’s have a look at what each segment of Adobe Creative Cloud Express (Adobe Spark) can do!

-With Adobe Post, you can create simple yet powerful graphics for various purposes: social media images (like a Facebook banner, an image post, an Instagram story, etc.), infographics, posters, flyers, invitations, etc.
+With Creative Cloud Express, you can create simple yet powerful graphics for various purposes: social media images (like a Facebook banner, an image post, an Instagram story, etc.), infographics, posters, flyers, invitations, etc.

 You can choose from an array of templates and preset dimensions that make the process much more comfortable, as you simply select a layout, the medium it’ll be published in, images, and enter your text, and you’re done.
 They have templates for various purposes (business, travel, food, etc.) and all the popular uses (Facebook and Instagram story or post, for example).